Emotivism: Criticism

 Utilitarian philosopher Richard Brandt offered several criticisms of emotivism in his 1959 book Ethical Theory.
-His first is that "ethical utterances are not obviously the kind of thing the emotive theory says they are, and prima facie, at least, should be viewed as statements."
-He thinks that emotivism cannot explain why most people, historically speaking, have considered ethical sentences to be "fact-stating" and not just emotive.
+His first is that ethical expressions "should be viewed as statements."
+Brandt believes that historically speaking most people have considered ethical sentences to be "fact-stating" and not just emotive, but emotivism cannot explain this.
 Furthermore, he argues that people who change their moral views see their prior views as mistaken, not just different, and that this does not make sense if their attitudes were all that changed:

 James Urmson's 1968 book The Emotive Theory of Ethics also disagreed with many of Stevenson's points in Ethics and Language, "a work of great value" with "a few serious mistakes [that] led Stevenson consistently to distort his otherwise valuable insights".